 Please note that views expressed in this post are those of the writer and not necessarily those of The Medic Portal.

-I was able to take this hospice experience and apply it very directly when it came to personal statements and interviews as I observed excellent teamwork, I learnt about the difficulties associated with end of life care and how to provide support in those situations.
+Securing work experience is most valuable if you are able to utilise it during the application process.
+I was able to take this hospice experience and apply it very directly when it came to my Personal Statement and interviews as I observed excellent teamwork, I learnt about the difficulties associated with end of life care and how to provide support in those situations.

-All of these things above can often be much easier to achieve than time in hospital.
-Hospitals are incredibly strained and busy environments which is why it can be hard to find a way in but you will spend plenty of time in them once you are at medical school.
+All of these things above can often be much easier to achieve than time in a hospital.
+Hospitals are incredibly strained and busy environments which is why it can be hard to find a way in but you will spend plenty of time in them once you are at Medical School.